 No worries though- I will go over all that below.

 Do the ingredients layered in the dressing get soggy?

-I don’t like tomatoes, what other vegetable can I use?
+I don’t like tomatoes.
+What other vegetables can I use?

-Like I said above any hearty vegetable that you think would taste good pickled would do fine in the dressing.
-I give more examples of hearty vegetables to use in the “how to” instructions below.
+Like I said above, any hearty vegetables that you think would taste yummy pickled would do fine in the dressing.
+I’m sharing more examples of hearty vegetables to use in the “how-to” instructions below 😉

 How long do mason jar salads last?